The Saddest Endings In TV History

 Dinosaurs

-Of all the shows on this list, Dinosaurs may seem like the most unlikely to make you weep.
-This unique series, which tells the story of a family of dinosaurs who are thriving in a world run by their species, chooses to lean into darkness in its finale, leading to an ending that's quite possibly the bleakest one on this list.
+Of all the shows on this list, "Dinosaurs" may seem like the most unlikely to make you weep.
+This unique series, which tells the story of a family of dinosaurs who are thriving in a world run by their species, chooses to lean into darkness in its finale, leading to an ending that could be one of the bleakest on this list.

 As it turns out, the dinosaurs have become so wrapped up in a desire for profit that they inadvertently kill themselves off.
-The show suggests that it was the dinosaurs themselves who brought on the ice age, and therefore created their own extinction event.
+The show suggests that it's the dinosaurs themselves who bring on the ice age, and therefore create their own extinction event.
 It's an anti-capitalist screed about what it means to put profits over people, which feels hugely prescient in an era where climate change looms over every decision humans make.

 Chernobyl

-Thus, Valery Legasov, the crusader who wanted to change how the USSR handles its nuclear facilities and the hero of the series, kills himself.
+Thus, Valery Legasov (Jared Harris), the crusader who wants to change how the U.S.S.R. handles its nuclear facilities and the hero of the series, kills himself.
 He knows, fundamentally, that the change he longs for will not come: People are much happier living with the lie.
 And that, quite simply, is a truth he cannot live with himself.

 Blackadder

 In fact, the show takes the opposite approach.
-In its final episode, Blackadder and the rest of the show's central characters realize that they are about to be sent on a suicide mission.
+In its final episode, Blackadder (Rowan Atkinson) and the rest of the show's central characters realize that they are about to be sent on a mission of no return.
 They spend much of the episode attempting to escape from their fate.
 In the show's final moments, though, they hop out of the trench and are presumably gunned down in a blaze of gunfire.
-Few shows are bold enough to kill off their entire main cast in their finale, but that's precisely what Blackadder does.
+Few shows are bold enough to kill off their entire main cast in their finale, but that's precisely what "Blackadder" does.

 Twin Peaks